 Northcote Town Hall 189 High St, Northcote VIC 3070

-We show them how to investigate, devise and realise their ideas.
-They’re encouraged to observe, respond and take artistic risks so they can work together to create meaningful performance pieces.
+They may be asked to research, analyse texts, deconstruct issues, and realise their ideas.
+They’re encouraged to observe, respond and take artistic risks so they can develop their skills as performers.

-At the end of terms 2 and 4 we perform a small devised ‘sharing’ for friends and family.
+Over the year we build a concept for performance and at the end of terms 2 and 4 each class performs a small, devised ‘sharing’ for friends and family.